-A royal official went to Cana when he heard that Jesus was there and begged Jesus to heal his son, who was at the point of death in Capernaum.
-Jesus told the man that his son would live.
-The events are described in the Gospel of John:
+A royal official went to Cana when he heard that Jesus was there and begged Jesus to heal his son, who was dying in Capernaum.
+Jesus miraculously healed the son, from a distance, and told the man that his son would live.

-- John 4:46-54, NIV translation.
+- John 4:46-54, WEB translation.

 The towns of Cana and Capernaum are in the region of Galilee, within the Biblical land of Israel.

 Read more in the book Jesus the Miracle Worker: The 46 miracles of Jesus explained in chronological order (The Jesus Books) -- now available at amazon.